Francesco149/todokete/README.md

   expired items, new badges, banners, notices, billing info
 - [x] `/navi/tapLovePoint` sent when you touch your waifu in the main screen
+- [x] `/navi/saveUserNaviVoice` not 100% sure, I think it has to do with unlocking menu options

 # build and run (linux)
 temporarily, you need nodejs to run an additional local service that